tangowhisky37/CoderDojo/README.md

 See all relevant news and updates here......

+- 030418 : Term 2 2018 starts on the 14th of April 2018 and ends on the 30th of June 2018.
+Dates for Term 3 are 21st July to 22nd September and Term 4 are 13th October to 22nd December.
+We are in the process of confirming enrollments for this semester and working through the current applications.
 - 200318 : Term 1 2018 ends on the 24th of March 2018 & Term 2 2018 starts on 14th April 2018.
 Parents interested in a spot for next term should fill up the "Register Interest" form and reach us on the email below.
 - 020218 : Parents interested in starting next term i.e. Term 2 2018, should fill in the "Register Interest" form in the "How To Book A Seat Section" below.
 - 270118 : Classes for Term 1 2018 have begun.
 Thanks to Hobsons Bay Council, we will be running our classes at the Altona North Community Library - 1000 Hrs AEST on Sat.
 Only those with confirmed enrollments can attend.